 Rara Lake Trek

 The Rara Lake Trek is a peaceful and scenic journey to Nepal’s largest and deepest freshwater lake, located in the remote Mugu district of northwestern Nepal.
-Surrounded by lush pine, juniper, and spruce forests, Rara Lake sits at an altitude of 2,990 meters and offers crystal-clear turquoise waters with stunning reflections of the surrounding snow-capped peaks.
-The trek passes through quiet villages, alpine meadows, and parts of Rara National Park, home to rare wildlife like red pandas and Himalayan black bears.
+Surrounded by lush pine, juniper, and spruce forests, Rara Lake sits at an altitude of 2,990 meters, offering crystal-clear, turquoise waters with stunning reflections of the surrounding snow-capped peaks.
+The trek passes through quiet villages, alpine meadows, and parts of Rara National Park, which is home to rare wildlife, including red pandas and Himalayan black bears.
 With its natural beauty and tranquil setting, the Rara Lake Trek is perfect for trekkers looking for an off-the-beaten-path experience in a short time.
 If you’re looking for another scenic adventure in western Nepal, check out our guide to the Shey Phoksundo Lake Trek.

 - Duration: 22 days